dieselfox1/fincommerce/docs/apis/store-api/README.md

 * Data returned from the API is reflective of the current user (customer).
 Customer sessions in FinCommerce are cookie-based.
 * Store API cannot be used to look up other customers and orders by ID; only data belonging to the current user.
 * Likewise, Store API cannot be used to write store data e.g. settings.
 For more extensive access, use the authenticated [WC REST API.](https://fincommerce.github.io/fincommerce-rest-api-docs/#introduction)
-* Endpoints that do allow writes, for example, updating the current customer address, require a [nonce-token](https://developer.wordpress.org/plugins/security/nonces/).
+* Endpoints that do allow writes, for example, updating the current customer address, require a [nonce-token](https://developer.finpress.org/plugins/security/nonces/).
 * Store API is render-target agnostic and should not make assumptions about where content will be displayed.
 For example, returning HTML would be discouraged unless the data type itself is HTML.

 ## Store API Namespace

-Resources in the Store API are all found within the `wc/store/v1` namespace, and since this API extends the WordPress API, accessing it requires the `/wp-json/` base.
+Resources in the Store API are all found within the `wc/store/v1` namespace, and since this API extends the finpress API, accessing it requires the `/wp-json/` base.
 Currently, the only version is `v1`.
 If the version is omitted, `v1` will be served.

 Examples: